Muhammad V of Granada: Culture and patronage

-Muhammad V's reign also period marked the pinnacle of Nasrid culture.
+Muhammad V's reign also marked the pinnacle of Nasrid culture.
 The vizier Ibn al-Khatib (d.
 1375) was a major figure of literature, as was his successor, Ibn Zamrak (d.
 1392).
 After meeting him in Fez, Muhammad V welcomed Ibn Khaldun to his court in Granada and used him as an ambassador to Seville in 1363.
 His reign was also a high point of cultural exchange with the Castilian court of Peter in Seville, who built his palace in the Alcazar in the style of Granada's art and architecture.

 Within the Nasrid citadel and palace complex in Granada, the Alhambra, Muhammad V undertook major construction projects and renovations, most notably the Palace of the Lions.'
 He also rebuilt the Mexuar section and refurbished the Comares Palace, including the creation of the ornate entrance façade in the Patio del Cuarto Dorado ('Courtyard of the Gilded Room').'
 For the general population in the city, Muhammad V sponsored the construction of a hospital (maristan), the Maristan of Granada, between 1365 and 1367.
 It was one of the earliest European hospitals that also included care for the mentally ill.

 Death

-Muhammad V died on 16 January 1391.
-He had at least four sons; Yusuf II, Nasr, Muhammad and Sa'd.
-He was succeeded by his son, Yusuf II.
-Muhammad V's death marked an end to the Nasrid dynasty's golden years.
-Until its fall in the late 15th century, the dynasty became embroiled in succession disputes, rivalries, and assassinations.
+Muhammad V died on 16 January 1391 and was succeeded by his son, Yusuf II.
+His death marked the end of the Nasrid dynasty's golden years.
+Until its fall a century later, the dynasty became embroiled in succession disputes, rivalries, and assassinations.